bmuyl/theFuckingManual/manuscript.md

 Drive 20 km/h below speed limit
 Limit my leisure screen time

+## Basic formatting

-This manuscript is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing scholarly manuscripts.
+This part of the text is a template (aka "rootstock") for [Manubot](https://manubot.org/ "Manubot"), a tool for writing text in TheFuckingManual.
 Use this template as a starting point for your manuscript.

-The rest of this document is a full list of formatting elements/features supported by Manubot.
+The rest of this paragraph is a full list of formatting elements/features supported by Manubot.
 Compare the input (`.md` files in the `/content` directory) to the output you see below.

-## Basic formatting

 **Bold** __text__